stephengilliland/ACRS-Senior-Project/README.md

 ## Hardware

 The project utilizes multiple Microprocessors, one of which acts as a I2C Master, the rest are attached to the sensors and act as Slave devices.
+The master is a difference processor due to the need of more program space.
+The other device's programs are minimal thus they do not need much space.

 Device | MicroController Used
 ------------ | -------------